-Students who are pursuing degrees in one of the majors in the Love School of Business, with the exception of economics, must complete the BUS 381 Internship in Business course as a graduation requirement and work in an approved internship experience as a co-requisite.
-Ninety-eight percent of Love School of Business majors in the Class of 2019 reported completing an internship for credit.
+Students who are pursuing degrees in one of the majors in the Love School of Business, with the exception of economics, must complete an internship for academic credit as a graduation requirement and work in an approved internship experience as a co-requisite.
+For academic credit, an internship was completed by 98% of Love School of Business majors in the Class of 2023.

 Residential Learning Communities consist of groups of students residing in the same residential area, interacting academically and socially with each other and with faculty, and sharing the same passion, interest, or academic focus.
 The Love School of Business supports two learning communities – the Business Living Learning Community and the Innovation Living Learning Community.

 Writing in the Disciplines